The Long Hot Summer

 Published On: Thu Jul 09 2020

 Description: Starting in 1965, summer after summer, America's cities burned.
 There was civil unrest in more than 150 cities across the country.
 So in 1967, Lyndon Johnson appointed a commission to diagnose the root causes of the problem and to suggest solutions.
 What the so called "Kerner Commission" returned with was hotly anticipated and shocking to many Americans.
-This week, how that report and the reaction to it continues to shape American life.Learn more about sponsor message choices: podcastchoices.com/adchoicesNPR Privacy Policy
+This week, how that report and the reaction to it continues to shape American life.To manage podcast ad preferences, review the links below:See pcm.adswizz.com for information about our collection and use of personal data for sponsorship and to manage your podcast sponsorship preferences.Learn more about sponsor message choices: podcastchoices.com/adchoicesNPR Privacy Policy